tanghuipang/Ini/README.md

 double d = ini.Get("test2.double").AsDouble;
 bool b = ini["test2", "isOK"].AsBool;
 ```
-Save woundn't erase comment.
-You can add normal comment with ';' and then change ini values and then save it, comment will still there.
+Save() will no longer erase comment start with ';'.
+You can only add comment in a text editor.

+New issue:
+    Multiline string value wouldn't work properly.

 # Saving